ropensci/jstor/paper.md

 # Summary
 The interest in text as data has has seen a sharp increase in the past few years, mostly due to the advent of methods for automated text analysis.
-Every analysis of text needs some data and hence data availability is an important issue.
+At the same time, researches within the field of scientometrics have analysed citations and other aspects of the scholarly literature with great sophistication.
-For researchers
+The archival content of [JSTOR](http://www.jstor.org) offers a rich and diverse set of primary sources like research articles or book chapters for both approaches.
-interested in the study of science and the scholarly literature in particular, the archival content of [JSTOR](http://www.jstor.org) offers a rich and diverse set of primary sources like research articles or book chapters.
-The service [Data for Research (DfR)](http://www.jstor.org/dfr/) by JSTOR gives all researchers, regardless of whether they have access to JSTOR or not, the opportunity to analyse this rich dataset, by delivering metadata, n-grams and, upon special request, full-text materials about all available articles and books from JSTOR.
-The package `jstor` [@jstor] helps in analysing these datasets by enabling researchers to easily import the metadata to R [@r_core], for which no other integrated solution exists to date.
+[Data for Research (DfR)](http://www.jstor.org/dfr/) by JSTOR gives all researchers, regardless of whether they have access to JSTOR or not, the opportunity to analyse metadata, n-grams and, upon special request, full-text materials about all available articles and books from JSTOR.
+The package `jstor` [@jstor] helps in analysing these datasets by enabling researchers to easily import the metadata to R [@r_core], a task, for which no other integrated solution exists to date.

 The metadata from DfR
-can either be analysed on their own or be used in conjunction with n-grams or full-text-data.
+can either be analysed on their own or be used in conjunction with n-grams or full-text data.
 Commonly, metadata from DfR include information on the articles' authors, the title, journal, date of publishing, and quite frequently all footnotes and references.
 All this information can be of interest for specific research questions.
 For the analysis of n-grams or full-texts,